cedadev/jdma_client/README.md

 # jdma_client

-A command line client to access the JASMIN data migration app service on groupworkspaces on JASMIN.
+A command line client to access the JASMIN data migration app service for group workspaces on JASMIN.

 ### Installing in a virtualenv for beta testing on JASMIN